-BJ Trach, a member of the firm’s Executive Committee and a partner in Latham & Watkins’ Litigation & Trial Department, represents companies and individuals facing a variety of complex commercial matters, as well as white collar defense and government investigations.
+BJ Trach, a partner in Latham’s Litigation & Trial Department and a member of the firm’s Executive Committee, represents companies and individuals facing a variety of complex commercial matters, as well as white collar defense and government investigations.

 Mr. Trach has successfully defended organizations across a range of industries, including healthcare, life sciences, technology, and retail, against high-stakes claims brought by shareholders, customers, and community stakeholders.
 He also represents companies and individuals regarding criminal and civil investigations, brought by various government entities, such as the Department of Justice, the Securities and Exchange Commission, and state attorneys general.